-- a) System - 1) Fault signals indicate an error: persistently warbling sound and red LED flashing (see page 81) - 2) Visual inspections of the Automist controller at a rate, equal to, or greater than, the frequency of any alarm testing already in place (e.g. at least weekly in residential care).
-If there is no alarm testing in place a 'reasonably practicable' inspection rate should be chosen (see page 101). - 3) Remote fault monitoring using the Automist IoT controller which generate alerts of outages. - b) Detection - 1) Battery powered alarms permitted as monitored by system fault signals (see page 81) - 2) Controller visual checks in line with alarm testing frequency (see page 101) - 3) Battery powered alarms not permitted; mains powered alarms with battery backup only - 4) Detection integrated into existing BS 5839-6:2019 + A1:2020 system, Grade D or above (see page 51) - c) Sufficient water supply should be ascertained at a time of peak demand, so that there is sufficient pressure and flow available from the mains to allow the system to perform (see page 41).
+- 1) Battery powered alarms permitted as monitored by system fault signals (see page 82) - 2) Controller visual checks in line with alarm testing frequency (see page 102) - 3) Battery powered alarms not permitted; mains powered alarms with battery backup only - 4) Detection integrated into existing BS 5839-6:2019 + A1:2020 system, Grade D or above (see page 52) - c) Sufficient water supply should be ascertained at a time of peak demand, so that there is sufficient pressure and flow available from the mains to allow the system to perform (see page 42).
 As the water supply for Automist is shared with the domestic or residential supply, the water must be capable of providing the minimum flow and pressure.
-If either is not sufficient it must be boosted to provide the minimum requirement by a mains boost and tank (see page 41), of at least: - 1) 80 litres (domestic) - 2) 200 litres (residential) - 3) 500 litres (high rise) - d) In accordance with BS 8458 6.11.4 'the electrical supply to the pumps should be installed to minimize the risk of electrical supply failure by having a separately fused connection taken after the meter and from the supply side of the consumer unit (see BS 7671), using approved fire-resistant cabling'.
+If either is not sufficient it must be boosted to provide the minimum requirement by a mains boost and tank (see page 42), of at least: - 1) 80 litres (domestic) - 2) 200 litres (residential) - 3) 500 litres (high rise) - d) In accordance with BS 8458 6.11.4 'the electrical supply to the pumps should be installed to minimize the risk of electrical supply failure by having a separately fused connection taken after the meter and from the supply side of the consumer unit (see BS 7671), using approved fire-resistant cabling'.
 Back-up power supply and automatic changeover functionality can be provided by: - 1) an emergency generator - 2) uninterruptible power supply (UPS) - 3) Dual supply from both the communal (landlord's supply) and dwelling supply (residential or high rise only) - 4) Remote monitoring can be connected to monitor power outages or activations - e) Spray head placement

-- 1) Preferred positions are locations where the likelihood of a spray head being obstructed are avoided (see page 34). - 2) Head clearance visual checks at a rate, equal to, or greater than, the frequency of any alarm testing already in place (e.g. at least weekly in residential care).
-If there is no alarm testing in place a 'reasonably practicable' inspection rate should be chosen (see page 101). - 3) Adding additional heads beyond the minimum requirement in this DIOM (see page 41) to ensure there is full visibility of hazards in a room prone to multiple tall obstructions. - 4) Installation of two system in parallel (see page 41).
+- 1) Preferred positions are locations where the likelihood of a spray head being obstructed are avoided (see page 35). - 2) Head clearance visual checks at a rate, equal to, or greater than, the frequency of any alarm testing already in place (e.g. at least weekly in residential care).
+If there is no alarm testing in place a 'reasonably practicable' inspection rate should be chosen (see page 102). - 3) Adding additional heads beyond the minimum requirement in this DIOM (see page 42) to ensure there is full visibility of hazards in a room prone to multiple tall obstructions. - 4) Installation of two system in parallel (see page 42).